moetiker/tools/README.md

 These tools are currently available:

-* checkdevices - A python script for reporting unauthorized device use in Zimbra
+* checkdevices (contributed by Dennis Ploeger) - A python script for reporting unauthorized device use in Zimbra